Birding in western and northern Iceland

 Out on the peninsula, the cliffs are steep, but fairly accessible and at times in such proximity that the birds are in clear viewing range.
 The curved shoreline at this point offers a good opportunity for photographers to hone their skills.
 A trip to the outlying peninsula is an unforgettable adventure, where you drive by remains of ancient farms.
 Below Skoruvík cliffs, there is the rock column known as Stóri (i.e. big) Karl (Charles), which constitutes one of Iceland’s most accessible Gannet colonies.
 During the so-called puffin season (till mid August), this is a grand site for Puffin observation.
 Second overnight in Raufarhöfn.

-Included: pick up at Keflavík International Airport, transportation and experienced, English-speaking, birdwatching guide for the duration of the tour, fuel, binoculars, 8 nights in hotel with breakfast (double room accommodation), meals for the duration of the tour, one way domestic flight Húsavík-Reykjavík, drop off at hotel in Reykjavík or at Keflavík International Airport
+Included: pick up at Keflavík International Airport, transportation and experienced, English-speaking, birdwatching guide for the duration of the tour, fuel, binoculars, 9 nights in hotel with breakfast (double room accommodation), meals for the duration of the tour, one way domestic flight Húsavík-Reykjavík, drop off at Keflavík International Airport

 Not included: international flights, drinks, anything else not specified as “Included”.